isriam/smartthings-alarmserver/README.md

 There are 6 types of devices you can create:

-* DSC Stay Switch  - (Shows partition status info and provides Stay switch that can be used in routines)
+* DSC Stay Panel  - (Shows partition status info and provides Stay switch that can be used in routines)
-* DSC Away Switch  - (Shows partition status info and provides Away switch that can be used in routines)
+* DSC Away Panel  - (Shows partition status info and provides Away switch that can be used in routines)
-* DSC ZoneContact - (contact device open/close)
+* DSC Zone Contact - (contact device open/close)
-* DSC ZoneMotion  - (motion device active/inactive)
+* DSC Zone Motion  - (motion device active/inactive)
-* DSC ZoneSmoke   - (smoke device, alarm/clear)
+* DSC Zone Smoke 4w  - (4-wire smoke device, alarm/clear/test.
+It's nearly the same as motion or contact, as it's attached to a zone.)
+* DSC Zone Smoke 2w  - (2-wire smoke device, alarm/clear, UNTESTED, Probably doesn't work right now and I have no way to test it.
+2 wire devices create their own alarm type that isn't attached to a zone.)

+At a minimum you'll probably want the Stay/Away panels, Contact, and Motion.

 In the Web IDE for Smartthings create a new device type for each of the above devices and paste in the code for each device from the corresponding groovy files in the repo.